 The process will normally take between 6 to 8 weeks from the initial setup and marketing to auction day and the final removal period.
 This is the optimum amount of time for an auction and allows for better marketing saturation including the search ability of keywords on the internet.
 In some cases, we can expedite the process however if we reduce this time below 4 weeks or less it may have an impact on the prices realized.

 On auction day, buyers will arrive and begin registering at the check-in/cashier station.
-They will receive a bidder number after registering which requires them to provide the clerk with a state issued ID.
+They will receive a bidder number after registering, which requires them to provide the clerk with a state-issued ID.
 At that time, they may be given a copy of both the terms and conditions along with a lot catalog.
-Normally about ten minutes prior to the start of the sale some announcements will be given including a reminder for the buyer to register.
-At the start of the sale, announcements will be made, the terms and conditions will be read over the PA and an opportunity for the bidders to ask questions will take place.
-Next the auctioneer, ringmen and staff will start selling and the fun and excitement begins.
+Normally, about ten minutes before the start of the sale, some announcements will be given, including a reminder for the buyer to register.
+At the start of the sale, announcements will be made, the terms and conditions will be read over the PA, and an opportunity for the bidders to ask questions will take place.
+Next, the auctioneer, ringman, and staff will start selling, and the fun and excitement begin.

-Because we use a computerized & wireless clerking system the buyer can check on their balance and pay at any time or multiple times during the sale.
-The system keeps track of all their information along with their bids in real time without any lag as seen in the primitive paper clerking methods used elsewhere.
-As part of the process we record the audio and video of the check in process so that we will have a valid record of the buyers registering and settling their balances.
-During the sale, we also record the audio to help ensure accuracy which gives us an opportunity to address any problems with bidders not remembering what they bid.
+Because we use a computerized & wireless clerking system, the buyer can check on their balance and pay at any time or multiple times during the sale.
+The system keeps track of all their information along with their bids in real time without any lag, as seen in the primitive paper clerking methods used elsewhere.
+As part of the process, we record the audio and video of the check-in process so that we will have a valid record of the buyers registering and settling their balances.
+During the sale, we also record the audio to help ensure accuracy, which allows us to address any problems with bidders not remembering what they bid.

-Weather can play a part in the auction depending on the type of auction you select but sometimes in ways you might not expect.
-For a live onsite auction, bad weather will likely increase the number of serious buyers because they mistakenly think other buyers will not show up because of the weather, its counter intuitive.
-This is not to say that extreme weather like snow storms wouldn’t have a greater impact and cause a live onsite sale to be postponed.
-The risk here would include the cost to advertise the sale twice, lease/rent, staffing and the other postponement costs.
-Rarely would an auction need to be canceled and almost never if an online method is used.
+Weather can play a part in the auction depending on the type of auction you select, but sometimes in ways you might not expect.
+For a live onsite auction, bad weather will likely increase the number of serious buyers because they mistakenly think other buyers will not show up because of the weather; it is intuitive.
+This is not to say that extreme weather like snowstorms wouldn’t have a greater impact and cause a live onsite sale to be postponed.
+The risk here would include the cost to advertise the sale twice, lease/rent, staffing, and the other postponement costs.
+Rarely would an auction need to be canceled, and rarely if an online method be used.

-Competing auctions can influence the sale and that’s why its critical to have the effect marketing campaigns & marketing professionals we use.
-Other events such as sporting events can also have an impact on the sale and too it depends on the type of sale used.
-Some live onsite sales could be influenced greater than some on-line auctions.
+Competing auctions can influence the sale, and that’s why it’s critical to have the effect of marketing campaigns & marketing professionals we use.
+Other events, such as sporting events, can also have an impact on the sale, and it depends on the type of sale used.
+Some live onsite sales could be influenced more than some online auctions.
 There are normally some type of competing events or even other family functions that can distract some buyers.
-The easier it can be made for the buyer to participate the better and we address this in several ways.
+The easier it can be made for the buyer to participate, the better, and we address this in several ways.